 Random: I tweeted this question the other day, and Joe Zee, Creative Director of ELLE Magazine (@mrjoezee) suggested a dark skirt suit as one of the things to wear to an interview like this.
 Thanks for the tip!

 We have already established the fact that these types of interviews will call for more conservative clothing.
 A button-down with a collar is a good idea as long as you remember to iron it (or, purchase a non-iron shirt – amazing invention).
 This is a nice button-down by Banana Republic (Non-Iron Fitted Sateen Shirt can be found here).
 I actually own this top in a different color.
 The fact that it does not require ironing is amazing.
 The shirt is fitted, and looks great on many different body types.
 Some button-downs can be a little too mature, and these proportions really keep this look young and fresh.
-Check out the different color options online – I would stick to either white or light blue for an interview.
+Check out the different color options online – I would stick to either white or light blue for an interview to keep it MBAchic.

 Keep accessories simple.